ARWNI2S/TheCorporateWars/whitepaper/tokenomics/rethink-p2e.md

 {% hint style="warning" %}
 The withdrawal of MCr is not a feature available to all players or corporations.
 It is a **consequence** reserved for those who manage to build efficient, solvent, and strategically dominant organizations.
 {% endhint %}

-## Key differences from traditional P2E models

-The **The Corporate Wars** model stands out because:

-* **It does not deliver passive income.** There are no rewards for prolonged staking, mere token ownership, or "minimum activity".
-* **It does not depend on external inflows.** The economy is self-sustaining: it does not require attracting new players to maintain internal value.
-* **It does not guarantee returns.** Returns emerge from corporate success, not from predefined rates or automatic emissions.
-* **It is competitive.** Not all corporations will reach surpluses; many will operate at cost, others will go bankrupt, and only a few will stand out.

 ## Risks and limitations